Dee Does Death

 “My biggest challenge has been taking the leap to put my first foot forward.
 This will be the first business of it’s kind that I know of in Australia, from the research I’ve done.”

-As a creative-minded entrepreneur, Dee had enormous visions for what her small business could become.
-But the grand ideas fought each other, and Dee found herself struggling to get going.
+As a creative-minded entrepreneur, Dee had grand visions for what her small business could become.
+But the enormity of those ideas fought each other, and Dee found herself struggling to get going.

-They gently pulled it all apart, and put the whole thing it into perspective for me.”
+She gently pulled it all apart, and put the whole thing into perspective for me.”

 Go big or go home?
 Erm, no thanks.